 Covered Bridges within 8 miles :

-Mt.
+The Mt.
 Philo Inn is within 8 miles of 5 historic covered bridges.
-They all live in completely picturesque locations.
+Drive to the rivers, museums and lakesides where they live in completely picturesque locations

 Why cover bridges?